Humming-Owl/Easy-Whitehole/README.md

   *If pasted on `jre\17\Win[Architecture]\bin`* OpenGL will be only used by **Whitehole v1.7** (in "Software Mode", slow) and other programs that rely on OpenGL won't work on the system.

   **To revert the changes and get your original OpenGL setup** you just need to rename the `opengl32_original.dll` mentioned above to `opengl32.dll` (**be sure to always have a copy of the original `opengl32.dll` file of your Windows installation**).

-- **Whitehole Despag** will update the Object Database automatically each time you run the program (don't worry about updating it manually).
-- **Whitehole for SMG1** is only used for its Scenario editor that works with SMG1.
-- **Whitehole Despag** does not render gravity areas because the gravity rendering has never been accurate on any Whitehole.

 # Whitehole List (latest functional release)